sergioCap/SE2project/UseCases_details.md

 User, System

 #### Entry Conditions
-The user open the detail of a car on the map
+The user opens the detail of a car on the map

 #### Flow of events
-* In the detail of a car, the user press the button to reserve that car
+* In the detail of a car, the user presses the button to reserve that car
-* The system mark that car as unavailable and start the countdown.
+* The system marks that car as unavailable and start the countdown.
-* On the user application a new screen appear that shows the countdown, a button to release the car, a button to open the car.
+* On the user application a new screen appears that shows the countdown, a button to release the car, a button to open the car.
 The car position is still shown.

 #### Exit conditions